microsoft/playwright/docs/src/navigations.md

 // Running action in the callback of waitForNavigation prevents a race
 // condition between clicking and waiting for a navigation. await Task.WhenAll(
-    page.WaitForNavigationAsync("**/login"), // Waits for the next navigation page.ClickAsync("a") // Triggers a navigation with a script redirect );
+    page.WaitForNavigationAsync(new PageWaitForNavigationOptions { UrlString = "**/login" }), // Waits for the next navigation
+    page.ClickAsync("a") // Triggers a navigation with a script redirect );
 ```